GeorgeGit03/Support-Vector-Machine/README.md

 The project has a modular structure and the order of execution of the source files is important because succesively intermediate data files are generated, starting from the files with training and testing data: **dataSet.data** and **dataTest.data**.

 # IMPORTANT
-## A very important aspect is setting the correct paths to the data sets!
+## A very important aspect is setting the correct paths to the data sets in each source file!

 ### Execution flow